-Tell your doctor if you are pregnant or allergic to any medications.
+Tell your provider if you are pregnant or allergic to any medicines.

-8hours before you check in for your treatment.
+You may be asked to stop eating or drinking for several hours before you check in for your treatment.

-During the Procedure
+During the procedure

-Your health care provider uses heat, cold, or chemicals to destroy part of the nerve near the inflamed facet joint.
+Your healthcare provider uses heat, cold, or chemicals to destroy part of the nerve near the inflamed facet joint.
 Nearby nerves may also be treated.

-After the Procedure
+After the procedure